 Subclass of: E13 Attribute Assignment

-Scope Note: This class comprises interpretive activities that lead to the recognition two or more instances of Stratigraphic Units (A8) or other Physical Thing (E18) that simultaneously exist at the time of this activity or at the time of an archaeological observation this activity refers to as source and that are attributed to be the remains of one complete instance of Physical Thing (E18) that had existed at a time of reference in the past, such as two stratigraphic units (with no evident contact) cut through by a ditch having been segments of the same original stratigraphic unit, two or more surviving parts of a structure having been segments of the same wall (B5), a number of postholes being the indication of a past wooden house or a number of potsherds being segments of the same original artefact
+Scope Note: This class comprises interpretive activities that lead to the recognition that two or more instances of Stratigraphic Units (A8) or other Physical Thing (E18) that simultaneously exist at the time of this declaration - or at the time of an archaeological observation this declaration refers to as source - are actually the remains of one previously complete instance of Physical Thing (E18) that had existed at a time of reference in the past.
+An instance of A6 Group Declaration is used to indicate that, at the time of reference in the past, the instances of A8 or E18 that are attributed to be its remains by this event were integral parts of the past whole object (E18) and shared an identity with it.
+Instances of this class are not used for indicating acts of purely declarative grouping, such as sorting into bags or types. , ,

 Examples:

-The excavator declared the post holes [7] and [8] in Figure 4 to be part of one building
+two stratigraphic units (with no evident contact) cut through by a ditch having been segments of the same original stratigraphic unit

+two or more surviving parts of a structure having been segments of the same wall

+a number of postholes being the indication of a past wooden house or a number of potsherds being segments of the same original artefact

 Properties: